DuxfordSBD/duxfordsbd.github.io/_posts/news/2013-10-06-an-amazing-day.md

 **If you have any photos or video from the event, please send them to me at peterbruce2002@hotmail.com**

-**all will be posted on this site, so get sending and share the memories!**
+**All will be posted on this site, so get sending and share the memories!**